ZilongBai/KDD2020BMGUFS/README.md

 # Citation

-If you use this code in your research, please consider cite our paper:
+If you use this code in your research, please cite our paper:

 ```
 @inproceedings{bai2020bmgufs,